williamhatch/spree_themes/README.md

 This extension currently supports Rails 5 and Spree 3.2

-1. Add this extension to your Gemfile with this line:
+1. Add this extension to your Gemfile:
   ```ruby
   gem 'vinsol_spree_themes', github: '[your-github-handle]/vinsol_spree_themes'
   ```